serebrov/notes/2013-09-11-elastic-beanstalk-configs.md

 --------------------------------------------
 This is necessary because we want all users to have the same tools version.
 Also we are going to make some changes to eb sources to make it understand relative paths.

-So just download [eb tools](http://aws.amazon.com/code/6752709412171743) and extract somewhere inside your project.
+Just download [eb tools](http://aws.amazon.com/code/6752709412171743) and extract somewhere inside your project.
+Or copy existing version into the project.

-Add a wrapper script to run the original eb tool (script should be on the same lever as the extracted directory):
+Add a wrapper script to run the original eb tool:

     #!/bin/sh